43 Dazzling Sword Tattoo Ideas To Scare Off Your Enemies!

 34. Bloody Sword

-A sword with a bloodstain adds a raw and gritty feel, reminiscent of fierce battles.
+A sword with a bloodstain adds a raw and gritty feel, evoking the memory of fierce battles.

 35. Broken Chain Sword